openrewrite/rewrite-docs/reference/recipes/github/addmanualtrigger.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-DactiveRecipe=org.openrewrite.github.AddManualTrigger`
+Recipes can also be activated directly from the command line by adding the argument `-Drewrite.activeRecipes=org.openrewrite.github.AddManualTrigger`

 ## Definition